 Jeremy previously served as legislative counsel the Community Associations Institute as a registered lobbyist for the Community Associations Institute’s Virginia Legislative Action Committee.

 As a law student, Jeremy received accolades in a national writing contest sponsored by the American Bar Association’s Real Property Probate and Trust Section writing about the application of the First Amendment to community associations, as well as having an article published in the Journal of Law, Philosophy and Culture about the philosophical basis for community association living.
-Jeremy remains an active writer and is a frequent contributor to Quorum and Common Ground magazines.
+Jeremy remains an active writer .

-Jeremy is also a member of the Virginia Bar Association Real Estate Council, Chair of the Virginia State Bar’s Real Estate Committee’s Subcommittee on Common Interest Communities, Chair of the the Legislative Committee of the Alexandria Bar Association and member of the District of Columbia Bar.
+Jeremy currently serves as Secretary/Treasurer of the Virginia Bar Association Real Estate Council, Chair of the Virginia State Bar’s Real Property Section Committee on Common Interest Communities, and as a member of the American Institute of Parliamentarians. and District of Columbia Bar.

 Jeremy can be reached by e-mail at firstname.lastname@example.org.